 Members must use their Molina Member ID card to get prescriptions filled.
-Additional information regarding the pharmacy benefits, limitations and network pharmacies is available by visiting MolinaMarketplace.com or calling the Molina Provider Contact Center at (855) 322-4076.
+Additional information regarding the pharmacy benefits, limitations, and network pharmacies is available by visiting MolinaMarketplace.com or calling Molina at (855) 322-4080.

 Drug formulary

 The pharmacy program does not cover all medications.
 Molina keeps a list of drugs, devices, and supplies that are covered under the plan's pharmacy benefit.
 The list shows all the prescription and over-the-counter products Members can get from a pharmacy.
 Some medications require prior authorization or have limitations on age, dosage and/or quantities.
 For a complete list of covered medications please visit MolinaMarketplace.com.